Boyd Henry Bode

 Boyd Henry Bode (October 4, 1873 – March 29, 1953) was an American academic and philosopher, notable for his work on philosophy of education.

 Bode was born in Ridott, Illinois.
 He grew up in rural areas of Iowa and South Dakota and attended Pennsylvania College in Iowa and later the University of Michigan, where he graduated with a Bachelor of Arts degree in 1897, and Cornell University, where he received his Ph.D. in 1900.

 Bode became assistant professor of philosophy at the University of Wisconsin–Madison (1900-1909) and was later appointed professor of philosophy at University of Illinois at Urbana-Champaign (1909-1921).
+From 1911 to 1912 Bode served as vice president of the American Philosophical Association.
 In 1910 Bode published An Outline of Logic.

 In 1921 Bode became professor of education at Ohio State University.
 There Bode wrote on philosophy of education and authored Fundamentals of Education (1921), Modern Educational Theories (1927), Conflicting Psychologies of Learning (1929), Democracy as a Way of Life (1937), Progressive Education at the Crossroads (1938), and How We Learn (1940).
 He agreed with many of the ideas of John Dewey, especially on pragmatism.

 Bode retired in 1944.
 He died in 1953 in Gainesville, Florida.

-From 1911 to 1912 Bode served as vice president of the American Philosophical Association.

 Life

 Boyd Bode was the son of Henry Bode and Gertrude Weinenga.
 His father was a minister of the First Christian Reformed Church and he also farmed.
 In 1848, his family was part of a religious migration of Germans to the United States.
 In the 1870s his family bought farm land and moved to Iowa.
 Bode had seven younger brothers and sisters and he was the only one to pursue an education.

 He earned his degree in 1896 from William Penn College in Oskaloosa, Iowa.
 Bode achieved another A.B. at the University of Michigan.
 He then earned his Ph.D. at Cornell University in 1900.
 Bode married Bernice Ballard and had two children in 1903.